joffy69-2/band-milestone/README.md

 Bugs
 ===
-1. cant get aria controls working on nav dropdown menu
+1. Can't get aria controls working on nav dropdown menu.
-2. color of the dropdown menu is the same as the color of the merchandise background
+2. Color of the dropdown menu is the same as the color of the merchandise background.
-3. the form on the contact page doesn't display well on x small devices (like iphonex)
+3. The form on the contact page doesn't display well on x small devices (like iphonex).
-4. The buttons are not functional at the moment - an info popover has been added
+4. The buttons are not functional at the moment - an info popover has been added.
+5. Dashlane bug.
+My password manager, Dashlane, injects custom css and html into elements it thinks are form elements.
+This might be a good idea, but I would like to switch it off for development.
 ---

 Deployment